vector-icons/vector_icons/CONTRIBUTING.md

 # Stroke Width
-That is 3 pixels based on viewport 32px.
+That is 3 pixels based on viewport 32px, And 5 pixels when an icon active state.

 # Border Radius